tls-attacker/TLS-Anvil/Docs/src/pages/publications.md

 # Publications

-### Usenix 2022
+### USENIX Security
-We released TLS-Anvil along with our paper for USENIX 2022.
+We released TLS-Anvil along with our paper for USENIX Security 2022.
 [TLS-Anvil: Adapting Combinatorial Testing for TLS Libraries](https://www.usenix.org/conference/usenixsecurity22/presentation/maehren)

 The paper covers the following topics: